 custom_url_rewrite_inbound().
 An example is Drupal for Facebook.
 Workarounds may be possible -- happy to discuss.
 Or switch to D7.

 Q: My extended aliases for system paths of the form /user/123 don't seem to be generated.
 How come?

-A: Are you sure an alias exists for 123?
-Check at the URL aliases admin page, tab List.
-Then either create user aliases by hand or have them bulk-generated for all your user accounts after installing Pathauto.
+A: Are you sure a base alias exists for user/123?
+Check at the admin/config/search/path page (D7).
+Then either create user aliases by hand or have them bulk-generated for all your user accounts.
+The latter requires Pathauto.
 After enabling that module visit the Automated alias settings (D6) or Bulk update (D7) tab on the URL aliases admin page.